 Introduction

-Zen is a modern, minimalist React component library created by Umami.
+Zen is a modern, minimalist React component library created by the team at Umami.

-The components are built on top of React Aria primitives, which provide out-of-the-box accessibility handling.
-They are styled with plain CSS and CSS variables.
+The components are built on top of React Aria, providing out-of-the-box accessibility handling, and styled using our custom design system that leverages CSS variables.

 Why Zen?

-Zen is built with a strong focus on the developer experience, making UI development faster, more predictable, and less error-prone.
-Our goal is to provide a foundation for building consistent, maintainable, and accessible user interfaces with minimal effort.
+Zen is built with a strong focus on the developer experience.
+We want to make UI development faster, more predictable, and less error-prone.
+Zen components allow you to apply design and layout changes completely through props.

 <Flexbox direction="column" alignItems="center" gap="6">